ibm-cloud-docs/openwhisk/openwhisk_watson_speechtotext.md

 ## Converting speech to text

-The `/whisk.system/watson-speechToText/speechToText` action converts audio speech into text.
+The `/whisk.system/watson-speechToText/speechToText` Action converts audio speech into text.
 The parameters are as follows:

 - `username`: The Watson API user name.
 - `password`: The Watson API password.